Ahhh, adult friendship. It’s a WHOLE ‘nother ball game than college friendships or high school friendships.

 If your friend doesn’t respond for hours, days, weeks, or even months.
 Assume the best.
 Assume she’s busy and reach out again later.
 Maybe just send a card, some flowers, or a sweet gift.
 She will thank you, even if she forgets to push “send” on the text.

 Whatever you do, though, don’t let the assumption that people are too busy keep you from inviting them, including them, or just reaching out.

 3. The number of friends you are going to have will get less.
 But the ones who stick around will become more valuable than gold.

 I was a fairly “popular” individual growing up- meaning I had lots of friends from lots of different circles and ways of life.
 Mostly because I can make pals with a fencepost.
 But as life has gone on, and now especially as a work-at-home mom of two little bitties, my socialization time is slim to none, buddy.
 Slim to none.

 However, the friends that I do still have are lifers.
 They are the through thick and thin, go to war with ya kind of friends, and I wouldn’t trade that for all the shallow surface level friendships in the world.

-4. Your time with friends doesn’t have to be fancy to be valuable.
+4. Your time with other adult friends doesn’t have to be fancy to be valuable.